failure-driven/bdd-workshop-app/docs/theme.md

 language: **FORMAC**

 Jean developed the FORMAC programming language whilst at IBM in 1962.
 FORMAC was widely used for symbolic mathematical computation.

 ## Cynthia Solomon

 language: **Logo**
+avatar: [sample_avatars/kathleen_booth.jpg]

 Cynthia helped develop Logo whilst at the Massachusetts Institute of Technology.
 Logo went on to be influential in educational programming languages such as Scratch.

 ## Barbara Liskov

 language: **CLU**

 Barbara led the team that developed CLU in 1974 which would influence later languages such as Java and Pythoon.

 ## Adele Goldberg

 language: **Smalltalk**

 Adele was a reasercher at Xerox PARC and was part of the team that developed Smalltalk which was released in 1980.

 ## Sophie Wilson

 language: **BBC BASIC**
+avatar: [public/bbc_micro_80_80.png]

 Sophie developed BBC BASIC, a prgramming langugae used to teach about programming.